mcbal/neqnn/README.md

 Companion experimental code and `neqnn` package for [Nonequilibrium Dynamics in Spin-Model Transformers (Bal, 2026)](https://mcbal.github.io/post/nonequilibrium-dynamics-in-spin-model-transformers/).

-A transformer block whose forward pass is the relaxation of a vector-spin system after a quench.
-Spins live on a sphere of radius `R`, softmax attention supplies the drive-conditioned coupling rule `J(X_t)`, and the layer iterates a mean-field magnetization recurrence relation on three separated timescales: internal magnetization update (relax), external drive update (quench), and slow parameter update (learn).
+A `SpinModelTransformerModule` is an example implementation of a parallel transformer block whose forward pass performs one or more mean-field update steps following a drive quench.

 ```python
 import torch